paramaggarwal/blog/content/mastering-layouts-with-uicollectionview/index.md

 ---
-title: "Mastering layouts with UICollectionView"
+title: 'Mastering layouts with UICollectionView'
-description: "Any time a collection of items needs to be displayed, UICollectionView should be your go-to layout solution.
+description: 'Any time a collection of items needs to be displayed, UICollectionView should be your go-to layout solution.
 Introduced in iOS 6, UICollectionView is a more powerful extension of UITableView.
-While a…"
+While a…'
-date: "2016-02-13T09:39:36.183Z"
+date: '2016-02-13T09:39:36.183Z'
 categories:
   - Programming
   - iOS App Development
   - Myntra